 Housing costs in Charlton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Charlton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Charlton is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Charlton who work in office and administrative support (15.35%), sales jobs (11.15%), and management occupations (10.86%).
+Charlton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Charlton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Charlton who work in management occupations (13.43%), healthcare (11.95%), and office and administrative support (11.48%).

 Also of interest is that Charlton has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Charlton is a great place for families with children to consider.
 First of all, many other families with children live here, making Charlton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Charlton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Charlton’s overall crime rate is lower than average for the country.
+Finally, Charlton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Charlton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlton include French , English, Italian, and Polish.
+Important ancestries of people in Charlton include Irish, French, English, Polish, and Italian.

 The most common language spoken in Charlton is English.
-Other important languages spoken here include French and Polish.
+Other important languages spoken here include Spanish and Portuguese.